donaldboulton/minimal-mistakes/_products/t-shirt.md

 title: "T-Shirt"
 name: Buy Me A Jekyll T-Shirt
 subtitle: Buy me a t-shirt
-description_markdown: >-
-  This awesome t-shirt is for sale at [zazzle.com](https://www.zazzle.com/jekyll_t_shirt-235672519224817294).
+description: This awesome t-shirt is for sale at [zazzle.com](https://www.zazzle.com/jekyll_t_shirt-235672519224817294).
 I would really like to have it, but I do not allow myself to spent this much on a single t-shirt.
 Will you buy me one?
 image: /build/cart/covers/t-shirt-dark-320.jpg
 garment_type: shirt
 price: 25.70